 Please note: international students should refer to this page to get an indicative course cost.

-- Completion of two professional streams in the Bachelor of Biomedical Science and at least the foundation unit of the third stream.
+- Completion of two professional streams in the Bachelor of Biomedical Science or Bachelor of Laboratory Medicine and at least the foundation unit of the third stream.

 External: normally in a category 1 NATA-Registered Pathology Laboratory or international equivalent.
 Students are supervised and assessed by laboratory staff.